5 Family Travel Tips for the Holidays

 Check out SeatGuru.com to see how the different airlines stack up.

-Young kids will love being able to play the grownup and make all the decisions for activities and eating out for the day (or even just part of the day).
+Young kids will love being able to play the grownup and make all the decisions for activities (perhaps with some subtle guidance from Mom and Dad) and eating out for the day (or even just part of the day).

 And of course, your kids just might surprise you and run with it from the very start.

-Try to avoid buying new school clothes and Christmas presents for your spouse or kids in the months leading up to the trip.
-Instead, everybody hits the mall after you land and gets to choose new clothes to wear for the rest of the vacation.
+Try to avoid buying new clothes and Christmas presents for your spouse or kids in the months leading up to the trip.
+Instead, everybody hits the local mall or marketplace on Day 2 and gets to choose new clothes to wear for the rest of the vacation.

 Don’t put anything fragile in them though.